Search

 • stem cell transplant to replace the blood-forming stem cells with healthy donated stem cells

-• surgical removal of the spleen (splenectomy) since the spleen can sometimes destroy neutrophils
+• surgical removal of the spleen (splenectomy) because the spleen can sometimes destroy neutrophils

 • preventing and treating infections with antibiotics